HegdePrasanna/print-cleaner/README.md

 - Comments out print statements in Python, JavaScript, and TypeScript files within the project directory.
 - Skips commenting print statements if the previous line contains `# required` or `// required`.
+- Works with individual files, selected files, or the entire workspace.
-- Works with multiple Python, JavaScript, and TypeScript files in the workspace.
+- Supports Python, JavaScript, and TypeScript files.

 ## Installation